SkinnyDevi/nios-scriptable/README.md

 Please note that when using this method of development, it is essential to remove the imports from this library for correct execution in the Scriptable app itself.

+All credits of documentation and further coding goes to [Simon Støvring](https://twitter.com/simonbs).

 ## Current List Of Completion
 - ~~Alert~~
 - ~~args~~